jakeyr/coral_mylo_ha/README.md

 - `sensor.mylo_pool_status` – current pool status.
 - `sensor.mylo_battery` – MYLO battery level.
 - `sensor.mylo_system_ping` – last system ping timestamp.
+- `number.mylo_refresh_interval` – how often to automatically refresh snapshots (defaults to 300 seconds).

 The device ID becomes part of each entity's unique ID, ensuring separate MYLO units are differentiated if you add more than one.